mdolab/dafoam/doc/source/Tutorials.rst

    Tutorial_Aerothermal
    Tutorial_Aerostructural

 In each optimization case, the **run** folder contains all the optimization setup.
 The **optOutput** folder stores all the optimization results and logs.
+We recommend you first read the instructions in :ref:`Aerodynamics_NACA0012_Incomp` before running other cases.
+All these tutorials use very coarse meshes, you need to refine the mesh for more realistic runs.

 The optimization configurations are defined in **runScript.py**.
 There are seven sections: